cpb-/yocto-cooker/README.md

   with all the environment variables set.
 Some typical uses could be to run `bitbake -c menuconfig virtual/kernel` or `runqemu qemuarm` for instance.
   Simply `exit` the shell to return back to your previous working directory.
+  Alternatively, you can run `cooker shell <build-config> -- <command>` to run the command in the environment.
+  For example : `cooker shell <build-config> -- runqemu nographics`.

 Each sub-command has additional command line options, e.g. with `init` the download-dir can be set using the `-d` switch.